wri/Aqueduct30Docker/readme.md

 Both options are based on Docker and Jupyter.
 Although you might be able to do the lion's share of the data processing on your local machine, there are good reasons to work with a cloud based solution

 * mount a large harddrive to store the data. you will need appr.
-200GB
+300GB
-* easy to pick an appropratia intance size (number of CPU's and RAM)
+* easy to pick an appropriata instance size (number of CPU's and RAM)

 There are also downsides

 * Additional security steps required
-* Account needed
+* Account(s) needed
 * Costs

 ## Locally

+Requirements:
+* The Docker image requires approximately 12GB of Storage and is not a lightweight solution.
+* If you want to replicate the Aqueduct data processing steps, you will need approximately 300GB of disk space.

 1. install docker cummunity edition
 [instructions](https://docs.docker.com/engine/installation/#time-based-release-schedule)